 - A Guide to Selecting An Adoption or Foster Therapist.
 A thorough list of questions to ask prospective therapists.

-- One of the questions you will ask when interviewing a therapist is how they incorporate the parent into the therapy.
-Carol Lozier has a great list of 10 reasons why a therapist should incorporate parents into a child’s session.
+- One of the questions you should ask when interviewing a therapist is how they incorporate the parent into the therapy.
+Carol Lozier, LCSW shared this great list of 10 reasons why a therapist should incorporate parents into a child’s session.

 Creating a Family has many resources on finding an adoption therapist.
 A few we think you will find particularly helpful are: